Here are the best side dishes for this Beef Wellington. So that you can find that perfect dish to complete your holiday feast!

 This Arugula Salad recipe with red wine vinaigrette is my go-to green salad.
 The arugula has a peppery bite to it which pairs wonderfully with the acid in the vinaigrette.
 It’s the perfect salad for pairing with rich dishes.

-This Shaved Fennel and Celery Salad comes together quickly and has such a delicious light lemon vinaigrette and wonderful crunch.
-It’s the perfect side salad for rich and hearty dishes like pasta or braised short ribs.
+This Shaved Fennel Salad comes together quickly and has such a delicious light lemon vinaigrette and wonderful crunch.
+It's the perfect side salad for rich and hearty dishes like pasta or braised short ribs.

 Roasted Sweet Potatoes are a salty, crispy, savory, and slightly sweet side dish you can pair with almost anything!
 Lightly spiced and so simple, this easy recipe is a total crowd pleaser and a must-have for weeknight dinners.